-This information contained in this technical standards form will be only used by the Athletic Training Program for purposes of determining if the individual has met the needs of the profession and the program.
-This information will remain as part of the secured student file and will be CONFIDENTIAL at all times.
+This information contained in this technical standards form will be only used by the Healthcare Sciences (HCS) Program for purposes of determining if the individual has met the needs of their future profession and the program.
+This information will remain as part of the secured student file and will be CONFIDENTIAL at

-□ CAATE Standards require that the student is able to meet the physical and mental skills and abilities necessary to fulfill the academic and clinical requirements of the program.
-The Technical Standards and Essential Functions Form, Health History Record, Immunization Record, and the Physical Examination will guide compliance.
+□ Many professional schools require that the student is able to meet the physical and mental skills and abilities necessary to fulfill the academic and clinical requirements of the program.
+The Technical Standards Form, Health History Record, Immunization Record, and the Physical Examination will guide compliance.

-In compliance with the American with Disabilities Act, the Athletic Training Program at the University of the Incarnate Word is committed to providing a supportive, challenging, diverse and integrated environment for all students.
-In accordance with these federal directives, the University and the Athletic Training Program ensure accessibility to their programs, services and activities for students with documented disabilities.
+In compliance with the American with Disabilities Act, the HCS Program at the University of the Incarnate Word is committed to providing a supportive, challenging, diverse and integrated environment for all students.
+In accordance with these federal directives, the University and the HCS Program ensure accessibility to their programs, services and activities for students with documented disabilities.

-The UIW MSAT has academic as well as technical standards that must be met by students to enroll, progress, and graduate from the program.
-Students must be able to fulfill the technical standards with or without accommodations and acquire the knowledge, skills, and attitudes necessary to meet the program outcomes.
+The UIW HCS Program has academic as well as technical standards that must be met by students to enroll, progress, and graduate from the program.
+Students must be able to fulfill the technical standards with or without reasonable accommodations and acquire the knowledge, skills, and attitudes necessary to meet the program outcomes.
 The technical standards are not designed to deter applicants for whom reasonable accommodation will allow fulfillment of the complete curriculum.
 We encourage students with disabilities to disclose and seek accommodations.

-These abilities are classified into five categories: (1) observation, (2) communication, (3) motor & sensory, (4) intellectual, (5) behavioral and social.
+These abilities are classified into six categories: (1) observation, (2) communication, (3) motor & sensory, (4) intellectual, (5) intellectual, (6) professionalism.

-- 1. Observation: A candidate must be able to observe demonstrations in the classroom and athletic training room.
+- 1. Observation: A candidate must be able to observe demonstrations in the classroom and lab.
 A candidate must also be able to accurately observe a patient at a distance and at close range, in order to gather the necessary data regarding the patient's physical status. - 2.
-Communication: The ability to read, write, speak and understand the English language at a level consistent with competent professional practice, including but not limited to, the ability to (a) establish rapport and communicate effectively and sensitively with patients, parents and family members, support staff, coaches, administrators, officials, medical and allied medical personnel and colleagues, including individuals from diverse backgrounds; (b) record and discuss the physical examination results and treatment and rehabilitation plans clearly and accurately. - 3.
+Communication: The ability to read, write, communicate and understand the English language at a level consistent with competent professional practice, including but not limited to, the ability to (a) establish rapport and communicate effectively and sensitively with patients, parents and family members, support staff, coaches, administrators, officials, medical and allied medical personnel and colleagues, including individuals from diverse backgrounds; (b) record and discuss the physical examination results and treatment and rehabilitation plans clearly and accurately. - 3.
 Motor: Sufficient postural and neuromuscular control, sensory function, and coordination to perform appropriate physical examinations, therapeutic treatments, and therapeutic exercise and rehabilitation protocols using accepted techniques.
-This includes, but is not limited to, the ability to (a) accurately, safely and efficiently use equipment and materials during the assessment, treatment, and rehabilitation of patients; (b) gather decision-making pieces of information during an injury assessment activity in class or in the clinical setting; (c) perform assessment, treatment and rehabilitation activities in class and in the clinical setting by direct performance; (d) sit, stand, and kneel for extended periods of time while rendering assistance to patients; (e) frequently move from place to place and position to position at a speed maximizing safety; (f) use auditory, tactile, and visual senses to receive classroom instruction and to evaluate and treat patients; (g) follow safety procedures established for each class and clinical setting. - 4.
-Sensory: Candidates must have adequate sensory function in order to elicit information from a physical examination through palpation, auscultation, percussion, and other assessment maneuvers. - 5.
-Intellectual: Candidates must have the mental capacity to learn and assimilate a large amount of complex, technical, and detailed information.
-They must also be able to solve problems through critical
+This includes, but is not limited to, the ability to (a) accurately, safely and efficiently use equipment and materials during the assessment, treatment, and rehabilitation of patients; (b) gather decision-making pieces of information during an injury assessment activity in class or in the clinical setting; (c) perform assessment, treatment and rehabilitation activities in class and in the clinical setting by direct performance; (d) sit, stand, and kneel for extended periods of time while rendering assistance to patients; (e) frequently move from place to place and position to position at a speed maximizing safety; (f) follow safety procedures established for each class and clinical setting. - 4.
+Sensory: Candidates must have adequate sensory function in order to elicit information from a physical examination through palpation, auscultation, percussion, and other assessment maneuvers.